Evaluating Sources: Overview

 Consider the author, the title of the work, the summary, where it is, and the timeliness of the entry.
 You may also want to look at the keywords to see what other categories the work falls into.
 Evaluate this information to see if it is relevant and valid for your research.

 Evaluation During Reading

-After you have asked yourself some questions about the source and determined that it's worth your time to find and read the source, you can evaluate the material in the source as you read through it.
+After you have asked yourself some questions about the source and determined that it's worth your time to find and read that source, you can evaluate the material in the source as you read through it.

-- Read the preface--what does the author want to accomplish?
+- Read the preface--What does the author want to accomplish?
 Browse through the table of contents and the index.This will give you an overview of the source.
 Is your topic covered in enough depth to be helpful?
 If you don't find your topic discussed, try searching for some synonyms in the index.

 - Check for a list of references or other citations that look as if they will lead you to related material that would be good sources.

 - Determine the intended audience.
 Are you the intended audience?
 Consider the tone, style, level of information, and assumptions the author makes about the reader.
 Are they appropriate for your needs?

 - Try to determine if the content of the source is fact, opinion, or propaganda.
 If you think the source is offering facts, are the sources for those facts clearly indicated?